Your Guide to Debt Recovery in Malaysia

 FAQ

 The cost of debt collection in Malaysia depends on the agency’s fee structure and the complexity of the debt situation.
 It’s advisable to get a clear understanding of all potential costs before engaging an agency.
+Contact us at Rule & Co. to discuss the fee for your case.

 In Malaysia, the Limitation Act 1953 typically sets a limitation period of 6 years for most debts.
 After this period, a creditor may not be able to enforce legal action to collect the debt.
 However, this does not mean the debt is erased; it just becomes unenforceable in court.